terra-money/docs/docs/develop/module-specifications/spec-market.md

 ## State

-### Terra Pool Delta δ
+### Terra pool delta δ

 - type: `sdk.Dec`

- This represents the difference between the current Terra pool size and its original base size, valued in µSDR.
+ Represents the difference between the current Terra pool size and its original base size, valued in µSDR.

-## Message Types
+## Message types

 ### MsgSwap

 A `MsgSwap` transaction denotes the `Trader`'s intent to swap their balance of `OfferCoin` for a new denomination `AskDenom`.
-This is used for both Terra<>Terra and Terra<>Luna swaps.
+It is used for both Terra<>Terra and Terra<>Luna swaps.

 ```go
 // MsgSwap contains a swap request